Using One of the Top-Rated Golf GPS Devices Can Improve Your Game!

 Golf watches are the latest innovation in course management.
 They provide the precise distance of the rangefinder and the details of a handheld GPS—and it all fits comfortably on your wrist.
-The GPS golf watch has all the features of a handheld device, and many track additional stats like steps, calories burned and more.
+The GPS golf watch has all the features of a handheld device, and many track additional stats like steps, calories burned, and more.

-GPS devices help take the guesswork out of club selection by providing precise distance to your target.
+In short, GPS devices help take the guesswork out of club selection by providing precise distance to your target.
 This is especially helpful when aiming for the pin on approach shots.

 Laser rangefinders offer precise distances to targets and are accurate within a few yards.
-When comparing rangefinders, determine the range, accuracy, slope-measuring abilities, magnification, water resistance and battery power you need for your game.
+When comparing rangefinders, determine the range, accuracy, slope-measuring abilities, magnification, water resistance, and battery power you need for your game.

-The advantage of rangefinders over GPS systems is their simplicity.
 With most models, you just point the rangefinder at your target, and it provides the distance.
 Some models can even detect changes in elevation and other environmental conditions.